Why Termites Are A Year-Round Problem In Iowa & Illinois

 No matter what conditions are present in or around your home, termite control is a year-round solution.
 Whether you are at risk for a severe infestation or not, you'll be protected!

 The most powerful weapon in the war against termites is the Sentricon® System with Always Active™.
 This system is installed around the perimeter of the foundation of your home and works 365 days a year to detect termite activity and eliminate attacking colonies.

-Detection: Termite detection can be difficult, even for an experienced professional, but Sentricon® makes detection easy!
+Termite detection can be difficult even for an experienced professional, but Sentricon® makes detection easy!
 When termites take the bait (and they will) your pest control technician will know it.
 The bait in Sentricon® is scientifically proven to be more interesting to termites than wood, so they will choose to feed on the bait before they attempt to feed on the sound wood of your home.

-Elimination: The Sentricon® System is always active.
+The Sentricon® System is always active.
 When termite workers take the bait, it immediately begins to pass from termite to termite and starts the elimination process without any intervention on the part of a pest control technician.
-Since you don't have to wait for a technician to check your baits stations and install active bait in response to a threat, your home is better protected against termite damage.
+Since you don't have to wait for a technician to check your bait stations and install active bait in response to a threat, your home is better protected against termite damage.